 - Shouldn’t I just settle my case?
 It is likely that the insurance company representing the other driver will try to give you a quick settlement so as to prevent you case from going to court.
 You are the one that can determine if your compensation agreement is acceptable.
 Once the amount and terms of the settlement are reached, you will be confined to the parameters of the agreement.
 Revisiting your case is generally not accepted should you discover the severity of your injuries worse than you believed them to be at first.

 - The insurance adjuster is requesting I make a recorded statement.
 Is this something with which I should comply?
 If you say something you should not say or make a mistake while speaking on record to the adjuster, they will hold it against you.
 It could have a negative impact on the amount you would have normally received in compensation or it could possibly allow the adjusters to deny your claim entirely.

 - I believe that I haven’t been harmed in the accident.
 Is it necessary for me to ride in an ambulance to the emergency room?
 If it is obvious that you are seriously harmed or you do not know the nature or extent of your injuries, it should be your first priority to seek medical services from a hospital as immediately as is possible.
 Although, if you feel like you have not been harmed, it is still the best idea to have your regular physician examine you for any injuries that may be internal or not apparent to the naked eye.
 This will play a large role in the protection of your rights should you need to gain compensation for your latent injuries.

 Don’t hesitate to contact a skilled attorney if you have suffered injuries in a car accident.
-The dedicated lawyers at the Law Office of John B. Jackson are prepared to assist you today.
-Reach out to to our office for a free and confidential consultation on your case.
+The dedicated Douglasville car accident lawyer here at the Law Office of John B. Jackson are prepared to assist you today.
+Reach out to our office for a FREE and confidential consultation on your case.